awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-install.md

 **Note**
 If you get no response, ensure that you associated the Amazon ECS container instance IAM role when launching the instance\.
 For more information, see [Amazon ECS Container Instance IAM Role](instance_IAM_role.md)\.

-## Installing the Amazon ECS Container Agent on an Amazon Linux AMI EC2 Instance<a name="ecs-agent-install-amazonlinux"></a>
+## Installing the Amazon ECS container agent on an Amazon Linux AMI EC2 instance<a name="ecs-agent-install-amazonlinux"></a>

 To install the Amazon ECS container agent on an Amazon Linux AMI EC2 instance using the Amazon YUM repo, use the following steps\.